Bayesian Nonparametric Kernel-Learning: Introduction

 \section{Introduction}

-Kernel methods have become a staple approach to modern machine learning.
-They, along with the representer theorem, have given a tractable way to optimize a myriad of machine learning tasks over broad function classes.
-Indeed, kernel methods like support vector machines (SVMs), kernel-ridge regression, kernel-PCA, and many others have been shown to be effective on a wide range of domains and applications.

-However, despite being a standard and well-studied tool in machine learning one commonly over-looked aspect to kernel methods is the choice of kernel to use.
-Typically, one is forced to make a specific choice of kernel function to use a priori; once fixed, the choice of kernel will induce a reproducing kernel Hilbert space (RKHS) that optimization occurs over.
-Even when cross-validating kernel parameters, the function class is limited to a RKHS induced by the often arbitrary choice of the family of kernels being cross-validated.
-Yet, the choice of kernel can greatly impact performance.
-Indeed, even when using an universal approximating kernel, the finite sample estimate will be affected by the kernel choice.
-Given that the choice of kernel is an important free parameter in kernel methods, and generally there is little a priori reasons for kernel selections, a principled and data-driven method for learning kernels is extremely useful.
+Kernel methods such as support vector machines (SVMs), kernel-ridge regression, kernel-PCA, and Gaussian processes (GPs) have become the cornerstone of many machine learning approaches.
+However, the choice of kernel, which profoundly affects performance, has until recently received little attention.
+In fact, finite sample estimates will be affected by the kernel choice notwithstanding the use of an universal approximating kernel.
+Indeed, the a priori choice of a fixed kernel in kernel methods is typically ad-hoc and not data-driven.
+Even when learning kernel hyperparameters, one is typically limited to an arbitrarily chosen and restrictive family of kernel functions, exploring only a very small subset of reasonable possibilities.
+Given that the choice of kernel is an important free parameter in kernel methods, and generally there are few a priori reasons for kernel selections, a principled and data-driven method for learning kernels is extremely useful.

-Moreover, another drawback to kernel methods is that they often do not scale to datasets with a large number of instances.
-This is because kernel methods typically require the computation of a large Gram matrix of kernel evaluations for all pairs of instances in a dataset.
-That is, when optimizing over a dataset of $N$ instances using a kernel $K$ a Gram matrix $\bK \in \R^{N \times N}$ needs to be computed, where $\bK_{ij} = K(x_i,x_j)$ and $x_i$'s are input covariates.
-When $N$ is in the many thousands or more, the computation of $\bK$ will be prohibitive.
-Furthermore, kernel methods will often require manipulations of $\bK$ such as taking inverses, which will result in a worse time complexity than the $O(N^2)$ time required for computing $\bK$.
-Considering that modern datasets are only increasing in size, and complicated machine learning tasks require large datasets for achieving a low risk, it is vital to mitigate the high computational cost of kernel methods.
+Furthermore, kernel methods often do not scale to datasets with a large number of instances due to the need to compute and store an $N \times N$ Gram matrix, $\bK$, for $N$ training points.
+Moreover, kernel methods, such as GPs, will often require manipulations of $\bK$ like solving linear systems and computing log determinants, leading to a $O(N^3)$ time complexity.
+Considering that modern datasets are only increasing in size, and complicated machine learning tasks require large datasets, it is vital to mitigate the high computational cost of kernel methods.